-In Canada, the length of copyright is usually fifty (50) years after the death of the creator.
+The length of copyright is usually seventy (70) years after the death of the creator (see Copyright basics - Duration of Copyright).
 After copyright expires, a work becomes part of the public domain and may be freely copied and distributed.

 Before copying, adapting, distributing or performing a copyrighted work, you need to consider whether:

 - You are using an insubstantial or substantial part of the work.

 - What you want to do may fall under fair dealing.